CorentinLabelle/Brainstorm-Tool/README.md

 # EEG-MEG-Analysis-Tool
 App for EEG and MEG analysis.
-Explanations will come!
+Explanations will come soon!